Cambodia–United States relations: US economic actions on Cambodia

 By the 2020s, Cambodia's solar panel industry, initially supported by Chinese investment, experienced challenges due to US actions against Chinese production in other countries.
 These resulted with manufacturers shifting strategies or shutting down.
 In 2023, solar exports peaked at US$2.4 billion, but by the first half of this year, exports fell to US$4.4 million.
-Cambodia was slapped with a 49% tariff by the Trump administration, the highest tariff given by the US to any Southeast Asian nation, on April 2, 2025 but was lowered to 19% on August 1.
+Cambodia was slapped with a 49% tariff by the Trump administration, the highest tariff given by the US to any Southeast Asian nation, on April 2, 2025, but was lowered to 19% on August 1.
 Cambodian prime minister Hun Manet urged business and communities for "industrial recalibration" as the country faces US economic pressures.

 In May 2025, the US Treasury proposed banning Cambodian firm Huione Group in the US due to money laundering concerns.
+Reuters identified Cambodian businessman Hun To, cousin of Prime Minister Hun Manet, as a director of Huione Pay within the group.

-Subsequently on October 2025, the US Department of Justice indicted and charged Chen Zhi, Chairman of Prince Holding Group and a close ally to Hun Sen over fraud practices and pig butchering scams and seized 15 billion U.S dollars in crypto assets.
+Subsequently, in October 2025, the US Department of Justice indicted and charged Chen Zhi, Chairman of Prince Holding Group and a close ally to Hun Sen over fraud practices and pig butchering scams and seized 15 billion U.S. dollars in crypto assets.